 The waste does get to me, too, though.
 I have a lot of trouble with intentionally destruction of perfectly good things.
 I save and return strawberry baskets to the farmer’s market, though, so I may be at the opposite extreme.

 I have a simple B&D blender.
 Makes awesome smoothies but I was very partial to the Vita-mix that I saw at the county fair.
 Ice cream, soup… was perfect for a gal who likes a healthy food diet.
 So tempting.
 But I walked away, took 10 second countdown to refocus, and said if its worth buying I will do so away from the county fair where I can get it for much cheaper.
 And I still don’t have one.
 Those pretty blenders are so expensive.
-One day though… whether it be a Blendtec or Vitamix… I hope it will adorn my kitchen.
+One day though… whether it be a Blendtec or Vitamix… I hope it will adorn my kitchen. π

-….
-The blender simply looks awesome and it’s sad to waste an item (he could have given it to me!) but then again the fact that anyone spends cash on such things instead of giving food to the poor is a sad waste too…. so whatever way you look at it, it’s bad
+I have watched quite a few of these vids….
+The iPad looks like a popular one :)….
+The blender simply looks awesome and it’s sad to waste an item (he could have given it to me!) but then again the fact that anyone spends cash on such things instead of giving food to the poor is a sad waste too…. so whatever way you look at it, it’s bad :)….
+Best thing is to just enjoy the vid and not go too deep into the ethics of it!

 I think many people try and ignore the problems in our world, such as hunger.
 Also, those types of issues are ‘brushed under’ and the electronics are for front in our stores.